Blind China dissident says jailed nephew acted in self-defense

 Images on the video show a large broken stick that the family says was used to hit them.

-(Writing by Ben Blanchard and Maxim Duncan in Beijing, Editing by Jonathan Thatcher)
+Reporting by Reuters Televisionin New York; Writing by Ben Blanchard and Maxim Duncan in Beijing, Editing by Jonathan Thatcher